xertxetin/CetinLM/README.md

 ## Current status

-CetinLM is in the **final immutable corpus-build and pretraining-qualification stage**.

-The architecture and 48K tokenizer are frozen.
-The five-source candidate pool has been measured and source-pinned, and the parallel final data build is in progress. **No pretrained CetinLM checkpoint, benchmark score, or capability result is claimed yet.**

-When real checkpoints exist, this README will be updated with measured training curves, evaluations, runtime observations, and released artifacts.
+CetinLM Base-v1 **pretraining is active** on the qualified RTX 4070 Ti SUPER runtime.
+The first run reached **10,747,904 processed tokens**, passed the early ~10M validation/checkpoint gate, was safely stopped for measured runtime A/B work, and then **resumed successfully from checkpoint-v4 state**.

+The final conservative runtime keeps `block_full` activation checkpointing, legacy FP32 residual activations, automatic SDPA, standard cross-entropy, FP32 persistent parameters, BF16 autocast compute, and bitsandbytes AdamW8bit.
+Faster experimental paths were measured but were not adopted when they failed strict numerical-equivalence gates.
+The architecture, tokenizer, corpus, packing plan, optimizer schedule, and checkpoint-v4 resume chain remain unchanged. **No public pretrained weights, benchmark score, or capability result is claimed yet.**

 ## Data provenance